johanley/special-relativity-core/README.md

 **Strange but true**: a boost changes the *measured* rates all clocks in the universe except for those moving the same way as you.
 A boost changes the *measured* geometry of all objects in the universe (the flattening effect) except for those moving the same way as you.
+*But*, the light-slice view is significantly different from the time-slice view.
+In the forward direction, the flattening is replaced by an actual expansion, while in the reverse direction the flattening increases (doubling in the ultra-relativistic limit).
+Similarly, the Doppler factor significantly changes how frequencies (clocks) are measured by a single detector.

 **Time dilation and length contraction are two sides of the same coin.**
 The traveler measures flattening along the line of motion (and no time dilation on the spacecraft).